nchristansen/sampleupload/README.md

 # sampleupload
- This is an in class sample
+ This is an in class sample.
+This code utilizes Yolo model to detect objects from images.